anthonyz77/ForumOne/README.md

 1. Clone the repository:
    git clone https://github.com/anthonyz77/ForumOne.git

-3. The required libraries are listed in client and server package.json.
-Please Install the dependencies for both the client and the server: npm install
+3. The required dependencies are listed in client and server package.json.
+Install the dependencies for both the client and the server: npm install

 4. Start the mongoDB database and start mongosh